Building a simple ZK project on TON

 }

-- Additionally, weโll need to change the version of the @ton-community/sandbox to be able to use the latest TVM updates
+- Update the version of the @ton-community/sandbox to ensure compatibility with the latest latest TVM updates.

 npm i --save-dev @ton-community/[email protected]

 Great!
-Now we are ready to start writing our first ZK project on TON!
+Now weโre ready to start writing our first ZK project on TON!

-We currently have two main folders that make up our ZK project:
+We now have two main folders in our ZK project:

 simple-zk

-folder: contains the snarkjs repo that we cloned in step 2
+folder: contains the snarkjs repository that we cloned in step 2.

 Circom circuitโ

-and then create a file in it and add the following code to it:
+.
+Inside this folder, create a new file and add the following code::

 template Multiplier() {